#ZachAttack: How I Faked My Identity To Unmask Harassers In The Progressive Gaming Community

 It was at this point that Rudderhouse and I decided that the ruse wouldn’t keep until 12 hours had elapsed.
 Instead, we decided to drop the curtain after 9 hours.
 The anti-GamerGate dox chatroom, for their part, did not put the pieces together in time, and remained certain to the very end that they had doxed me until they were shown that Rudderhouse was a mole and that they and all of their friends had been duped by an incredibly long con.

 The reveal, and the immediate fallout, can be viewed here.

 In the days following the ZachAttack, many of the trolls caught in my trap sent angry tweets at journalists for writing several articles about it.
-Ubisoft’s Palle Hoffstein, indicted in my attempting doxing, changed his Twitter handle several times before fleeing Twitter completely.
+Ubisoft’s Palle Hoffstein, indicted in my attempting doxing, changed his Twitter handle several times before fleeing Twitter completely (edit: Hoffstein has returned to twitter, where he and his followers occasionally send me disturbing messages about “finding me” at video game conferences.
+Ubisoft has made no official comment about this).
 Crash Override Network disowned Izzy Galvez, and former Crash Override associate Randi Harper threw him under the bus.
 Best of all, Twitter made some incredible memes.
 All in all, a great success.

 Thanks for reading!